CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/offline-contributions.md

 ---

-Thank you for building a campaign that’s open, inclusive, and rooted in real people—not just platforms.
+Thank you for building a campaign that's open, inclusive, and rooted in real people—not just platforms.